From: Vitor Valeri

 | YouTube Music | Android 8.0 (Oreo) |

-No. There are cases where, due to minimum API level (Target SDK) requirements imposed by the version of the Play Store installed on the DAP, apps may stop working properly.
-In addition, depending on the SoC used by the Digital Audio Player, compatibility issues may also occur.
+No. In some cases, due to minimum API level (Target SDK) requirements imposed by the version of the Play Store installed on the DAP, applications may stop functioning properly.
+In addition, depending on the SoC used by the Digital Audio Player, compatibility issues may also arise.

-Between 2020 and 2021, there were reports on Reddit and on Apple’s forum that Apple Music no longer allowed login on the FiiO M11.
-In an FAQ, the device manufacturer clarified that the issue was related to Samsung’s Exynos 7872 chip:
+Between 2020 and 2021, there were reports on Reddit and on Apple’s forum indicating that Apple Music was no longer allowing login on the FiiO M11.
+In a FAQ, the manufacturer clarified that the issue was caused by Samsung’s Exynos 7872 chipset:

-“Currently, the M11 can install and use Apple Music normally, but it cannot log in when attempting to sign in.
+“Currently, the M11 can install and use Apple Music normally, but it cannot log in.
 This issue is related to the 7872 platform itself and has already been reported to Samsung for further processing.”

 Share: